Blackjack vs Roulette

 Let's get one thing out of the way first: Both Blackjack and Roulette are ultimately games of chance.

 While you might be able to bet sensibly and play the odds, at the end of the day you don't choose the cards you're dealt or where the ball lands.
-However, Blackjack definitely gives you more control of how the game plays out than in Roulette.
-Whether that's a good thing or not is for you to decide.
+That said, Blackjack definitely gives you more control of how the game plays out than in Roulette.

 Playing The Odds